silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/06_extending/adding_a_custom_model.md

 ## Adding a custom model

-The only point of contact the `silverstripe/graphql` schema has with Silverstripe specifically is through the `DataObjectModel` adapter and its associated plugins.
+The only point of contact the `silverstripe/graphql` schema has with the Silverstripe ORM specifically is through the `DataObjectModel` adapter and its associated plugins.
 This is important, because it means you can plug in any schema-aware class as a model, and it will be afforded all the same features as DataObjects.

-It is, however, hard to imagine a model-driven type that isn't related to an ORM, so we'll keep this section simple and just describe what the requirements are rather than think up an outlandish example of what a non-DataObject model might be.
+It is, however, hard to imagine a model-driven type that isn't related to an ORM, so we'll keep this section simple and just describe what the requirements are rather than think up an outlandish example of what a non-`DataObject` model might be.

 ### SchemaModelInterface

-Models must implement the `SchemaModelInterface`, which has some hefty requirements.
+Models must implement the [`SchemaModelInterface`](api:SilverStripe\GraphQL\Schema\Interfaces\SchemaModelInterface), which has a lot of methods to implement.
 Let's walk through them:

 * `getIdentifier(): string`: A unique identifier for this model type, e.g. 'DataObject'